tariqajyusuf/fidesdocs/pages/regulations/gpc/detect_gpc.md

 # GPC Step 01:
 # Detect & record the GPC signal
-In order to support the GPC, you'll need to understand how to detect the signal, appropriately record it and process it.
+In order to support the GPC, you'll need to understand how to detect the signal, appropriately record it, and process it.

 ## How to detect and manage the GPC
     Detecting the Global Privacy Control from Javascript properties is quite straightforward.
 The globalPrivacyControl property enables any client-side javascript to confirm the user's current settings for the Sec-GPC field value.